gamedaoco/composable/integration-tests/README.md

 Transfer currency is based on sending some named messages interpreted on each chain, but always ends with `dispatch` calls on target chain.

+- Pallet -> `XTokens`: Transfer Local Assets
-- calls `XTokens` pallet to map local tokens to remote
+- 'XTokens` -> 'Converters' : pallet to map local tokens to remote
+- `XTokens` -> XTokens : Build XCM message depending on remote type
+- XTokens -> XcmExecutor : Execute
 - it will call `xcm_executor::traits::TransactAsset`  to form proper XCM messages with unique request id
 - then messages will be put into `XcmQueue` on-chain
 - Networking layer will ensure that messages appear on another chain